 Today’s customers – whether B2B or B2C, operate in a marketplace driven by experience.
 To compete, B2B companies cannot afford not to listen to their audience.
 They must leverage new and emerging technology to meet ever-changing customer expectations quickly.

 One thing’s for certain.
 For B2Bs, eCommerce will remain a revenue-generating lifeline and a way to sell to new customers – and more of them.
-It’s a tool that not only enables brands to expand to new verticals, but to sell via new business models such as B2B2C, D2C, and others.
+Businesses will demand greater marketplace website features and more out of their platforms.
+They’ll see it as a tool that not only enables them to expand to new verticals, but to sell via new business models such as B2B2C, D2C, and others.

 But for many of us, the future will always be shrouded in mystery, so here’s to hoping that 2021 is another positive, prosperous year for B2B eCommerce.